NAR8789/personal-shell-configs/README.md

-# shell-configs
+# personal-shell-configs

-Shell aliases and settings that used to live in my .zshrc
+Miscellaneous aliases and settings that used to live in my `.zshrc`.